tectonia/AppDevLearning/exercisefiles/dotnet/README.md

 - Inside `MinimalAPI\Program.cs` add the following endpoints:

 - **/DaysBetweenDates**:

 Calculate days between two dates

 receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.

 - **/validatephonenumber**:

-Receive by querystring a parameter called phoneNumber validate phoneNumber with Spanish format, for example +34666777888 if phoneNumber is valid return true
+Receive by querystring a parameter called phoneNumber validate phoneNumber with UK format, for example +44666777888 if phoneNumber is valid return true

-- **/validatespanishdni**:
+- **/validateukpostcode**:

-Receive by querystring a parameter called dni calculate DNI letter if DNI is valid return "valid" if DNI is not valid return "invalid"
+Receive by querystring a parameter called postcode validate the UK postcode if the postcode is valid return "valid" if the postcode is not valid return "invalid"

-We will create automated tests to check that the functionality is correctly implemented.
-When the development is completed, we will build a container using Docker

 - **/returncolorcode**: